Table of Contents

-Guest Post by Kelly Barcelos, Jobsoid
+Guest article by Kelly Barcelos, Jobsoid

-Remote working has suddenly become a trending term after the COVID-19 pandemic hit.
+Remote working has become a trending term since the COVID-19 pandemic hit.
 So much so that currently, 4.7 million people in the US are working remotely.
 While offering their employees the flexibility to work remotely is the best step employers can take to protect them, it can certainly have a negative impact on employee engagement, the main reason being isolation.
 But how to motivate employees when you can’t see or meet them frequently?
 I have some tips that will help you engage remote employees.
 Read on.

 Work on Your Company Culture

 Remote working is not just a trend anymore; it has become a necessity.
-However, there are still many organizations that think employees working remotely aren’t really “working.”
+However, there are still many organizations that think people who’re working remotely aren’t really “working.”
 So, first of all, remote working should be embraced.
 Remote employees shouldn’t be made to feel that their contribution isn’t enough or that their quality of work isn’t appreciated.
 Instead, managers should involve them in weekly team meetings, take their inputs, conduct brainstorming sessions, etc. to treat them just like on-site members of the team.